Mother Neff State Park: Geography

 The park lies within the Lampasas Cut Plain (or Limestone Cut Plain) level IV ecoregion.
 Characteristics of the Washita Prairie (a subregion of the Grand Prairie level IV ecoregion) and the Northern Blackland Prairie level IV ecoregion can also be found in the park.
 This creates four habitats: Leon River bottomlands; lower ravines; higher ravines; and upper prairie, each with differing plant life.

 Facilities

-For overnight stays, there are twenty sites useable for tents or recreational vehicles that have connections to electricity, water and sewage.
+For overnight stays, there are twenty camping sites useable for tents or recreational vehicles that have connections to electricity, water and sewage.
 There are about three miles of hiking trails with a bird blind along one trail.
-Activities available are camping, picnicking, hiking, birding and geocaching.
+Other activities available are picnicking, birding and geocaching.